 - No sleeping on raised beds

 - No acceptance of money.

-When Mahakasyapa died shortly after the First Council, Ananda became head of the sangha (Buddhist monastic community).
-During the 40 years he led the sangha, Buddhism spread throughout India.
+When Mahakasyapa died shortly after the First Council, Ananda became head of the sangha.
+During the 40 years of his leadership, Buddhism spread throughout India.
 The Buddha had directed his disciples to teach "for the welfare of the many, out of compassion for the world," and this his disciples did.
 Never using violence or coercion, they simply taught others the way to enlightenment.